 Other treatments for hereditary baldness include oral medication like finasteride and topical medications like minoxidil, which you need to rub into your scalp.
 Another FDA-approved procedure that can help with improving hair density is low-level laser therapy (LLLT).

-As hair loss is often a complex condition that can be caused by many factors, either simultaneously or individually, an accurate diagnosis is important for any treatment to be rendered effective.
+Hair loss is often a complex condition that can be caused by many factors, either simultaneously or individually.
+An accurate diagnosis is therefore important for any treatment to be rendered effective.
 At Angeline Yong Dermatology, patients undergo a thorough consultation and examination with Dr Yong before a treatment plan is discussed.
 This includes a trichoscope examination, and getting in-depth medical history of the patient’s condition.
 A hair-pull test may be carried out to identify the proportion of the hair in the active growth stage against those in the resting phase.

 Blood tests and biopsies of the scalp may be recommended, too, if there are suspected underlying disorders like thyroid dysfunction and nutritional deficiencies.